waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

        +[#<Tag @id=1 @text="education" @link_id=4>, #<Tag @id=2 @text="ruby" @link_id=4>]
 ```

-It turns out we made a mistake in out test.
+It turns out we made a mistake in our test.
 Instead of expecting the link.tags array to contain strings, we should expect it to contain instances of Tag object.
 Let's fix the test by mapping the Tag instances to the text they contain.

 ```ruby